 Program Guidelines

 This page provides a brief overview of the structure of the program.
-For a more detailed view, please see the Handbook.
+For more detailed and up-to-date information, please see the Handbook.

 Course Requirements